 You will probably find that you are really good at settling your baby.
-Your baby may love the sound of your voice and the security of being held in your arms.
+Babies often love the sound of their dad's voice and the security of being held in their arms.
 Supporting your partner with breastfeeding is one of the most important things you will do for your child.
 Try to enjoy this time - it is busy and tiring but the rewards are amazing and it won't last forever!